during the Civil War, the Richmond, Fredericksburg and Potomac Railroad ended at Aquia Landing on the Potomac River

 Source: Library of Congress, Map of Richmond-Petersburg and adjacent territory showing lines of communication and points of historical interest (by Virginia Passenger and Power Company, 1907)

 By 1916, the Belt Line needed to be expanded from one track to two.
 At the same time, Belvedere and Byrd streets could no longer accommodate the passenger trains.
-The solution was to build a new Belt Line, with two tracks sunk below grade to eliminate crossings with city streets.
-The bridge over the James River was replaced in 1919.
+The Atlantic Coast Line and the Richmond, Fredericksburg and Potomac Railroad built a new Belt Line in 1919.

 the new Richmond, Fredericksburg and Potomac Railroad and the Atlantic Coast Line bridge opened in 1919